 “We had literally just had sex,” Jake says.
 “We'd been together two years.
 And I had told her plenty of times I was bi and that I had exes who were men.
 Literally took me two hours to convince her I still was sexually attracted to her.”

 One of the most frustrating things about bi erasure is that bisexuals are the biggest group of LGBTQ people.
-According to the Williams Institute and HRC Foundation's research, we make up a full half of the entire community!
+According to the Williams Institute and HRC Foundation's research, we make up a full half of the entire community, which is why it's so important we aren't glossed over.

-A 2013 Pew Research Center survey of LGBT Americans found 40 percent of respondents said they were bisexual, while 36 percent identified as gay men, 19 percent as lesbians and five percent as transgender.
+A 2013 Pew Research Center survey of LGBTQ Americans found 40% of respondents said they were bisexual, while 36% identified as gay men, 19% as lesbians, and 5% as transgender.
 But, even though bisexuals make up the biggest group in the queer community, they're least likely to be out.
-Only 28 percent of bisexuals said that the most important people in their lives know that they are LGBT versus 77 percent of gay men and 71 percent of lesbians.
+Only 28% of bisexuals said that the most important people in their lives know that they are LGBTQ versus 77% of gay men and 71% of lesbians.

-A recent poll from YouGov asking people to put themselves on the Kinsey Scale — with 0 being completely heterosexual and six being completely homosexual — found a nine percent drop in the number of people who considered themselves “completely heterosexual,” when compared with data from the same poll in 2015.
-When they broke it down by age, they found that 34 percent of people between the ages of 18 and 34 identified as “not completely heterosexual" — which could mean some are bisexual, queer, or any of the other terms people use to identify their sexual orientation.
+A 2018 poll from YouGov asking people to put themselves on the Kinsey Scale — with 0 being completely heterosexual and six being completely homosexual — found a 9% drop in the number of people who considered themselves “completely heterosexual,” when compared with data from the same poll in 2015.
+When they broke it down by age, they found that 34% of people between the ages of 18 and 34 identified as “not completely heterosexual" — which could mean some are bisexual, queer, or any of the other terms people use to identify their sexual orientation.